 With visual agnosia, not only can a person not distinguish different faces, they can’t recognize or distinguish objects at all.

 A person with visual agnosia may have perfectly clear vision, but not be able to tell what they are looking at.
 This occurs due to a problem processing visual stimuli.

 For example, a flower might be mistaken for a dog, or a pen for a spoon.
 In one extraordinary case, a man with visual agnosia mistook his wife for a hat.
 This type of agnosia is rare, and the majority of patients with temporal lobe damage do not experience such severe effects.

 The temporal lobe is responsible for interpreting and assigning meaning to various sounds.

-As a result, damage to the left temporal lobe often leads to problems understanding language, also known as receptive aphasia.
+As a result, damage to the left temporal lobe often leads to problems understanding language, also known as receptive aphasia or Wernicke’s aphasia.
 Those with receptive aphasia after TBI often feel like the people around them are speaking another language.